HP CEO steps down, taps veteran insider; flags quarterly profit below Street view

 "On behalf of the board, we respect Dion's decision to support the needs of his family," said Chip Bergh, chairman of HP's board.

 Lores, who started as an engineering intern with the company, played a role in the splitting of Hewlett-Packard Co into two publicly-listed companies.
-The 53 year-old was also involved in the company's $1.05 billion (856.51 million pounds) acquisition of Samsung's printer business in 2017.
+The 53 year-old was also involved in the company's $1.05 billion acquisition of Samsung's printer business in 2017.

 Palo Alto, California-based HP Inc, the hardware business that was formerly part of Hewlett Packard Company, expects fourth quarter profit in the range of 55 cents to 59 cents per share, with the midpoint below the average analyst estimate of 58 cents, according to IBES data from Refintiv.